Questions and Answers About LCUSD Funding and Measure LC Parcel Tax

 • Maintain manageable class sizes

-• Continue providing advanced educational programs that prepare our students for the best colleges and careers
+• Maintain educational programs that help our students get into top, best-fit colleges and high demand careers

 How can I be sure that funds would be spent as promised?

-Renewing the existing tax would continue the existing fiscal accountability provisions requiring a clear system of accountability.
+Renewing Measure LC would continue the existing fiscal accountability provisions requiring a clear system of accountability.

 • Existing independent Citizen’s Oversight Committee would remain in place, annually reviewing expenditures to ensure that these funds continue to be spent as promised to voters.